-The rate of revenue collection is currently expressed as a percentage (85 per cent) of annual billings.
-Cash flow is assumed to be 85 per cent of billings.
-The performance of any increased collections or arrear collections will however only be considered a source of additional cash inflow once the performance has been carefully monitored.
+The rate of revenue collection is currently expressed as a percentage of annual billings.
+This percentage was reduced to 80 per cent to accommodate the effect of the Covid-19 pandemic on revenue collection.
+The performance of any increased collections or arrear collections will however only be considered a source of additional cash in-flow once the performance has been carefully monitored.

-1.11.5 Growth or decline in tax base of the municipality
+2.4.5 Growth or decline in tax base of the municipality